Sally C. Pipes

-Ms. Pipes writes a bi-weekly health care column “Piping Up” for Forbes.com and one for the Washington Examiner’s blog “Beltway Confidential”.
+Ms. Pipes writes a bi-weekly health care column for Forbes.com and one for the Washington Examiner’s blog “Beltway Confidential”.
 She was invited in May 2019 to write a weekly health care column for Fox News.
-Her health care opinion pieces have appeared in the Wall Street Journal, Washington Post, USA Today, Financial Times of London, The Hill, RealClearPolitics, New York Times, Los Angeles Times, San Francisco Chronicle, Sacramento Bee, U.S. News and World Report, the Boston Globe, and the San Diego Union-Tribune, to name a few.
+Her health care opinion pieces have appeared in the Wall Street Journal, Fortune, Newsweek, Washington Post, USA Today, Financial Times of London, The Hill, RealClearPolitics, New York Times, Los Angeles Times, San Francisco Chronicle, Sacramento Bee, U.S. News and World Report, the Boston Globe, and the San Diego Union-Tribune, to name a few.
 Her comments are included regularly in national media outlets from Politico to the Washington Post.
 Ms. Pipes’ views on health care also appeared in a special report of the world’s 30 leading health care experts published by Forbes.com entitled, “Solutions: Health Care and in Steve Forbes’ latest book How Capitalism Can Save Us.
 She was widely quoted in Shape Magazine and in the New York Times Sunday Magazine in an article by Princeton’s Peter Singer on how Obama will ration your care.

 She served as one of Mayor Rudy Giuliani’s four health care advisors in his bid for the Republican nomination for president in 2008.
 She was featured in Michael Moore’s movie “Sicko” and has participated in prominent public forums, testified before the House Energy and Commerce Committee, the House Oversight Committee, the Senate HELP Committee, and in the California, Maine, and Oregon legislatures.
 She also participates in key radio shows nationwide including “The Dennis Prager Show”, The Larry Elder Show”, “The Lars Larson Show”, and Ed Morrisey’s regular program “Hot Air”.
 In 2018 she had over 300 health care op-eds published with many being reprinted and retweeted.
 Follow her on twitter at @sallypipes.

 The Pipes Plan: The Top Ten Ways to Dismantle and Replace Obamacare was released by Regnery in January 2012.
 Dr. Arthur Laffer wrote the foreword and endorsements were provided by Steve Forbes, former Indiana Governor Mitch Daniels, and Dr. Hal Scherz, head of Docs4Patientcare.